pmlmodelling/nctoolkit/docs/source/parallel.rst

 files, and this includes the ability to process in parallel.
 Two methods of parallel processing are available.
 First is the ability to carry out operations on multi-file datasets in parallel.
-Second is the ability to define a processing chain in nctoolkit, and then use the multiprocessing package to process files in parallel using that chain.
+Second is the ability to define a processing chain in nctoolkit, and then use the multiprocessing or multiprocess package to process files in parallel using that chain.
+The multiprocessing package is not compatible with nctoolkit internals on macOS, so the multiprocess package should be used instead.

 Parallel processing of multi-file datasets
 ------------------------------------------